The Things We Think and Do Not Write: The Future of Our Industry

 Or concert tickets.

-And all the while, the portly broomtails lumber up ahead in the distance; paying no mind to the panicked squabbling behind them.
+All the while, the portly broomtails lumber up ahead in the distance; paying no mind to the panicked squabbling behind them.

 It’s just the birds, falling all over themselves for the leftovers…